LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 integrable function is not itself integrable.
 That is,
 $L^1(\mathbb{R}^d\to\mathbb{C}^m)$ is not closed under the Fourier transform.
-We now introduce a space that is closed under the Fourier transform; the Schwartz space, which can be thought of as the space of infinitely regular functions with infinite decay:
+We now introduce a space that is closed under the Fourier transform, the Schwartz space, which can be thought of as the space of infinitely regular functions with infinite decay: